Ecumenism: Eastern Orthodox Christians

-The issue of ecumenism in the Eastern Orthodox Church is tenuous.
-As Fr.
+Fr.
 Timothy Evangelinidis of the Orthodox Research Institute notes, "Orthodoxy also sees itself in a fragile position within the Ecumenical Movement.
 It is neither completely at home within ecumenism, nor is closed to other Christian groups wishing to dialogue with it."
 Opposition to ecumenism in the Orthodox Church has its roots in the teachings of many modern-day saints and monastics.
 For example, the popular Greek Saint, Elder Ephraim of Katounakia (died 1998), said when asked about ecumenism, "I went to my cell and prayed, asking Christ to inform me what Ecumenism is.
 I received his reply, which was that Ecumenism has a spirit of wickedness and is dominated by unclean spirits."
 Similarly, the well-known Saint Paisios of Mount Athos (died 1994) gave many teachings about ecumenism.
 In a private letter to a priest named Fr.
-Haralambos on 23 January,1969, Elder Paisios wrote, "With sadness I must write that among all the unionists [ecumenists] I’ve met, never have I seen them to have either a drop or shred of spirituality."
+Haralambos on 23 January 1969, Elder Paisios wrote, "With sadness I must write that among all the unionists [ecumenists] I've met, never have I seen them to have either a drop or shred of spirituality."
 Opposition to ecumenism comes not only from the laity and from monastics, but also from the Orthodox clergy.
-The popular ROCOR metropolitan Philaret of New York (died 1985) wrote a series of three "sorrowful" epistles from 1969 to 1975 against ecumenism, in which he called ecumenism an "error".
+The popular ROCOR metropolitan Philaret of New York (died 1985) wrote a series of three "sorrowful" epistles from 1969 to 1975 against ecumenism, in which he called ecumenism an error.
 The anti-ecumenical words of such prominent and highly-respected figures in the Orthodox Church garners attention from many members of the clergy and laity.
-Nevertheless, not all Orthodox Christians share such views—some Orthodox retain a more open stance to ecumenism—similar to that of the Patriarch of Constantinople.

 Seventh-day Adventism

-Some Seventh-day Adventists express a visceral rejection of ecumenism—apparently linked to a traditional Adventist dislike of the Roman Catholic Church.
+Seventh-day Adventists express a visceral rejection of ecumenism —apparently linked to a traditional Adventist view of the Roman Catholic Church system.